rubyaustralia/rubyconfau-2014-cfp/talk-nigel_rausch-fast_and_effective_view_testing/README.md

 # Fast & Effective View Testing

-Too many people use integration tests to check if an element is displayed or not, this is slow and cumbersome.
-Another solution is to use rspec view specs which end up creating a lot of duplicated code and scenarios.
+Many people use integration tests to check if an element is displayed or not, which is slow and cumbersome.
+Others use RSpec view specs, which end up creating duplicated code and scenarios.

-In this presentation we will review the core problem and then I will show you a fast and consistent way of testing multiple elements are (or are not) displayed based on a context.
+In this presentation Nigel will reveal a better solution.
+We will review the core problem and then examine a fast and consistent way of testing whether multiple elements are (or are not) displayed, based on a context.

 ## Nigel Rausch